davidsangels/eline-service/README.md

 - After clonning this repo, command `npm install`.
 - To generate data in database, command `npm run seed`.
+  If database is not been created: create database manually inside mysql env.
+To seed generator works correctly, the database name must be `airbnb`.
 - To run tests for front-end (react components), command `npm run test`.
+- For initialize server, command `npm start`.
+Configured to run automatically when changes are detected.

+Other scripts:
+`npm run dev-react`: runs webpack to generate a bundle.js file used in `index.html` file.
+Configured to run automatically when changes are detected.
+`npm run lint`: runs eslint in client folder.